WiMoVE-OSS/wimoved/README.md

 ## Supported architectures

-Currently, we support OpenWRT with the architectures `ramips-mt7621` and `mvebu-cortexa9`.
+Currently, we support OpenWrt with the architectures `ramips-mt7621` and `mvebu-cortexa9`.
 We test our software on the Access Point models `ZyXEL NWA50AX` and `Linksys WRT1900ACS`.
-If you need support for other OpenWRT architectures, feel free to open an issue.
+If you need support for other OpenWrt architectures, feel free to open an issue.

 ## Development setup